Piyushrai558/object_detection/readme.md

 somehow I used anaconda environment for this project because it is easy to use it and install library through prompt makes everthing easy.

 the project having a video attached within so that you can see the performance of my model.

+Step 1 - download the tensorflow library

+Step 2 - install the requirement given in file requirement.txt

+step 3 - goto this location in tnsorflow tensorflow\models\research\object_detection

+step 4 - open jupyter notebook(editor of your choice).

+step 5 - and rest the code is given.